- Antibiotics For Prosthetic Joints

 For the most part, dentists do not view other dentists as competition.
 Therefore, you will always find a mentor in the dental community.
 Never be too proud to accept the helping hand from an experienced practitioner.
 That being said, I hope to see you as a colleague in the future!

-There are some differences of opinion on this question, but most will agree that age three is a good starting point to begin having professional cleanings.
-However, it is also important to have a one year old dental examination because this allows the dentist to assess the child for developmental abnormalities and early dental disease.
+A: There are some differences of opinion on this question, but most will agree that age three is a good starting point to begin having professional cleanings.
+However, it is also important to have a one-year-old dental examination because this allows the dentist to assess the child for developmental abnormalities and early dental disease.
 It also allows the dentist to provide important information to the parents regarding how to best care for their child's teeth.
-Children can also observe an older well- behaved child or parent receiving dental treatment, prior to having their own visit.
+Children can also observe an older, well-behaved child or parent receiving dental treatment, prior to having their own visit.
 Very little should be described to the child patient by their parents regarding what they should expect at their first visit.
 Leave that up to the dentist and the staff.
 They have a special vocabulary and expertise in making a child's first visit less threatening.
 Children who start off healthy with regular dental care typically stay healthier and are not as apprehensive about having their dental appointments.

-Some people have to wear their bite splint indefinitely, while in others the problem may resolve, when there is a reduction in the level of stress in their life.
-Dietary intake of caffeine, prior to bedtime, has also been proposed as a possible cause of night grinding.
+Some people have to wear their bite splint indefinitely.
+For others, a reduction in the level of stress in their life may cause the problem to resolve.
+Dietary intake of caffeine, a lack of Vitamin D, work-related stress, and other reasons have been proposed as a possible cause of night grinding.
 Early interceptive treatment of the problem is highly recommended.

-Sensitive teeth can be caused by several things.
+A: Sensitive teeth can be caused by several things.
 The root surfaces of the teeth are usually the most sensitive part of the tooth.
 If you have gums that are receded, exposing the root surfaces, then that may be a factor.
-Also, cracked teeth can be very sensitive to cold, but they are usually sensitive to biting pressure as well.
-Most dentists will agree that carbonated beverages, due to their acidity, are commonly found to be responsible for long term sensitivity and eventually tooth decay.
+Cracked teeth can also be very sensitive to cold, but they are usually sensitive to biting pressure as well.
+Most dentists will agree that carbonated beverages, due to their acidity, are commonly found to be responsible for long-term sensitivity and eventual tooth decay.
 If you are consuming more than two cans of carbonated beverages in a week, this is likely to be a factor in your sensitivity.
 Sensitivity is your tooth's way of communicating something is wrong, and you may not want to ignore it.
-I would recommend that you obtain a dental evaluation and dietary evaluation to help determine the cause of your problem.
+I would recommend that you obtain a dental evaluation & dietary evaluation to help determine the cause of your problem.